Knowing Humans

 Unhelpful synthetic data.
 Data synthesized by AI won't be very helpful to train on.
 Good training data needs to grounded in markets for goods and services and ideas, where market players intelligently pursue goals that have actual resource constraints.

 Insight wall.
 GenAI almost never produces content that is more insightful than the best content in its training data.
 Deep insight almost always requires a mix of cooperation and competition among minds in something like a marketplace (e.g. of ideas).
-GenAI will continue to grow in importance as a technology for summarizing and generating content that is representative of the frontier of human thought, but it will struggle to push that frontier forward.
+GenAI will continue to grow in importance as an oracle for summarizing and generating content that is representative of the frontier of human thought, but it will struggle to push that frontier forward.
+Just because GenAI can saturate quiz evals does not mean that its insightfulness is subject to similar scaling.

 Intelligence wall.
 Intelligence is not a cognitive attribute that scales like processing speed or memory.
 IQ by definition measures a standard deviation as 15 IQ points, so IQ becomes statistically meaningless around 200 or so.
 And yet, allegedly smart AI commentators talk about AI IQ potentially in the hundreds or thousands.
 This topic deserves its own (forthcoming) post, but I assert that most AI doomers overestimate how god-like an individual mind can be.